 3) Video conferencing

-Great video conferencing systems enable people at remote locations to run meetings that feel as close to in-person meeting as possible.
+Great video conferencing systems enable people at remote locations to run meetings that feel as close to in-person meetings as possible.
 They take phone meetings one step up.

 4) Face-to-face meetings